RC4ML/CAM/README.md

 ├── spdk (our modified SPDK driver)
 ├── gdrcopy (our modified gdrcopy driver)
-├── build.sh (Script for compiling CAM code project) ├── doc （Document on how to install and conduct experiments with CAM） ├── README.md
+├── build.sh (Script for compiling CAM code project) ├── doc (Document on how to install and conduct experiments with CAM) ├── README.md
 └── src
     ├── benchmarks
-    │   ├── CAM_benchmark （microbenchmark for CAM,one thread control one SSD）
+    │   ├── CAM_benchmark (microbenchmark for CAM,one thread control one SSD)
     │   │
     │   └── CAM_variable_core_benchmark (microbenchmark for CAM,one thread control variable SSDs)
     │